jcochanc/Causal-Papers-Code/README.md

 ### ProRCA: A Causal Python Package for Root Cause Analysis
 - https://arxiv.org/pdf/2503.01475

+Thoughts: Not a fan of Pearlean Causal Inference.
+We can talk about how the counterfactuals DoCalculus use are not realistic.
+But aside from that, a great way to begin merging the ideas of RCA and causal.
 ### Nonparametric causal decomposition of group disparities

 - https://projecteuclid.org/journals/annals-of-applied-statistics/volume-19/issue-1/Nonparametric-causal-decomposition-of-group-disparities/10.1214/24-AOAS1990.full